ButeoButeo/ecommerce-automation/README.md

 BASIC_AUTH_EMAIL=your account email
 BASIC_AUTH_PASSWORD=your password email
 ```
 For security reasons the new browser may ask for a sended email code to login validation.
+Fill the code sended when run the setup(first to run)

-In proper staging envirment this step should be asked to be disabled in order to run automation testing.
+In proper staging environment this step should be asked to be disabled in order to run automation.

 # Dependencies